cisco/lal-build-manager/SPEC.md

 Sources:

-- `globals` are default components unpacked straight from the registry
 - `environments` are components from the registry under a specific environment namespace
 - `stash` are tarballs of OUTPUT of builds when doing `lal stash <name>`

-Note that the globals will contain duplicated components from one or more of the environments subfolders.

 ## Versioning
 As implied by the structure of the Manifest, Lockfile, and cache directories, the *only* versioning scheme supported by `lal` is a monotonically increasing integer sequence.